xmonader/letsbuildacompiler-pretty/src/tutor15_backtothefuture.md

 units to match the capabilities of earlier installments.
 We'll do that in the [next installment](tutor16_unitconstruction.md), but before I close, let's finish out the parsing of a factor, just to satisfy ourselves that we still know how.
-The final version of CodeGen includes the new procedure, LoadVariable:
+The final version of `CodeGen` includes the new procedure, `LoadVariable`:

 ```delphi
 {--------------------------------------------------------------}